-- Temple of Sinawava: The gateway to the Narrows hiking trail.
+- Temple of Sinawava: The portal to the Narrows hiking trail.

 - Big Bend: Views of the Virgin River, Angels Landing, and the Great White Throne.

 - Zion Canyon Visitor Center: The starting point for Zion.
-Restrooms, picnic, water and information.
+Restrooms, picnic areas, water and information.

 Pa’rus Trail: 3.5 mi.
 Shuttle Stop 1

 Lower Emerald Pools Trail: 1.2 mi.
 Shuttle Stop 5

 The Grotto Trail: 1.0 mi.
 Shuttle Stop 6

 Weeping Rock Trail: 0.4 mi.
 Shuttle Stop 7 *(Closed until further notice, due to fallen rock.* NPS.gov)